Weisfeiler and Leman go sparse: Towards scalable higher-order graph embeddings: Introduction

-\paragraph{Our Contribution.} We propose a \new{local} variant of the $k$-WL.
-This variant, the \new{local $\delta$-$k$-dimensional Weisfeiler-Leman algorithm} ($\delta$-$k$-LWL), considers a subset of the original neighborhood in each iteration.
-The cardinality of this \new{local neighborhood} only depends on the sparsity of the graph, i.e., the degrees of the vertices of a given $k$-tuple.
-We theoretically analyze the strength of our new local variant and prove that it has the same power as a variant of the $k$-WL~\cite{Mal2014} in terms of distinguishing non-isomorphic graphs, which in turn has at least the same power as the original algorithm.
+\xhdr{Present work} To address this, we propose a \new{local} version of the \kwl, the \new{local $\delta$-$k$-dimensional Weisfeiler-Leman algorithm} (\localkwl), which considers a subset of the original neighborhood in each iteration.
+The cardinality of the \new{local neighborhood} depends on the sparsity of the graph, i.e., the degrees of the vertices of a given $k$-tuple.
+We theoretically analyze the strength of a variant of our local algorithm and prove that it is strictly more powerful in distinguishing non-isomorphic graphs compared to the \kwl.
+Moreover, we devise a hierarchy of pairs of non-isomorphic graphs that a variant of the \localkwl can separate while the \kwl cannot.
+On the neural side, we devise a higher-order graph neural network architecture, the \localkwln, and show that it has the same expressive power as the \localkwl.
+Moreover, we connect it to recent advancements in learning theory for GNNs~\cite{Gar+2020}, which show that the \localkwl architecture has better generalization abilities compared to dense architectures based on the \kwl.
+See~\cref{overview} for an overview of the proposed algorithms.

-We apply our algorithm to supervised \emph{graph classification} and show that our local algorithm is several magnitudes faster than the original algorithms while achieving higher accuracies for the graph classification problem on real-world benchmark datasets.